AGM-158 JASSM: AGM-158B JASSM-ER

+In 2021 AGM-158A procurement was concluded in lot 16.
+Additionally in 2021 a contract was awarded for low-rate initial production of the AGM-158B-2 as part of Lot 19 with deliveries beginning in 2024.
+The AGM-158B-2 features a wing restructure, a new missile control unit, code rewritten in C++, a different paint coating, an electronic safe and arm fuse, secure GPS receiver, and program protection requirements at a unit cost of $1.6 million.
+Future variants are also under development, the AGM-158B-3 will further upgrade the GPS receiver with M-Code capabilities and the AGM-158D will enhance performance with new wing and chine designs, the integration of a line of sight and beyond line of sight Weapon Data Link (WDL) for post-launch retargeting capability, and software updates for increased survivability.

 AGM-158C LRASM

-The JASSM-ER is also the basis for Long Range Anti-Ship Missile, which is a stealthy JASSM-ER with a new seeker.
+The JASSM-ER is also the basis for AGM-158C Long Range Anti-Ship Missile, which is a JASSM-ER with a new seeker.
 The Air Force used the B-1 Lancer to complete a captive carry test of an LRASM to ensure the bomber can carry it, as both missiles use the same airframe.
 The LRASM was not originally planned to be deployed on the B-1, being intended solely as a technology demonstrator, but in February 2014 the Pentagon authorized the LRASM to be integrated onto air platforms, including the Air Force B-1, as an operational weapon to address the needs of the Navy and Air Force to have a modern anti-ship missile.
-In August 2015, the Navy officially designated the air-launched LRASM as "AGM-158C".
+In August 2015, the Navy officially designated the air-launched LRASM as AGM-158C.
 The LRASM achieved Early Operational Capability on the B-1B in December 2018.